preciofishbone/OmniaDocsG2/general-assets/working-with-several-languages/index.rst

 If you need to publish information in several languages in Omnia, you start with setting up the languages you need in Omnia Admin.

 To publish pages in more than one language, you use variations.
-The variations (languages in this case) needed, are set up in the publishing app settings, meaning each publishing app can have it's own variations settings.
+Languages for the variations, are set up in the publishing app settings, meaning each publishing app can have it's own variations settings.

 For more information about variations, see: :doc:`Language version of a page </pages/language-versions-of-a-page/index>`

 Texts in blocks and variations
 ********************************
-When there are no variations in a publishing app, in most text fields in blocks, you can add the text in several tenant languages.
+When there are no variations in a publishing app, you can add the text in several tenant languages, in most text fields in blocks.
 If it's possible, it's indicated by a flag in the field, for example:

 .. image:: flag-in-field.png